THE WHAT AND WHY

 Turn in Completed Thesis Proposal Form to the Honors Center.
 The soft turn in date for this form is September 15th to ensure you are on track.

-Be sure to meet with your Faculty Mentor to agree on a schedule for reviewing your progress, submitting drafts, making final revisions, etc. Theses with approval signatures are due to the Honors College by the last day of classes of the semester in which you plan to graduate.
+Be sure to meet with your Faculty Mentor to agree on a schedule for reviewing your progress, submitting drafts, making final revisions, etc. Theses with approval signatures are due to the Honors College by the day grades are due to the registrar (check semesterly academic calendars) of the semester in which you plan to graduate.

 Please use the Thesis Formatting Template for your final thesis.